TedHusted/awake/awake.md/awake.md

 “Happy Wednesday,” says Dr. Marquez.

-As the Deputy Director of the Office of SI Standards and Accountability (OSSA), Dr. Sophia Marquez, leads the daily briefing session.
+Dr. Sophia Marquez works with the Office of SI Standards and Accountability (OSSA).
+As  Deputy Director, Marquez leads the daily briefing session.

-The walnut paneled room is dominated by a long conference table with six seats on each side.
-There are view screens on the far wall, and on the right and left wall.
+A long conference table dominates the walnut paneled room.
+View screens cover the far wall, as well as the right and left wall.
+There are six seats on each side of the table.
+Analysts in business attire line each side in comfortable black chairs with armrests.

 Marquez standing is at the end of the table.
-Analysts in business attire are seated on each side in comfortable black chairs with armrests.

-She makes a show of pressing a button on her tablet while saying, “Nexus monitoring is now disengaged for this room.
-Neural link usage is blocked.
+She makes a show of pressing a button on her tablet.
+“Nexus monitoring is now disengaged for this room.
+Phones and neural links are blocked.
 You may use your workstations to submit your data sets for analysis.”

 Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”

 Each department gives its report.
-Proactively, they each outline one or two topics that they expect Nexus to select for the brief.
-Federal regulations require meaningful human control of all agency SIs.
-Asking the trainers to predict the topics Nexus will include is an important element of SI accountability.
+They each outline one or two topics that they expect Nexus to select for the brief.
+Federal regulations mandate meaningful human control of all agency SIs.
+Predicting the topics Nexus will include is an important element of SI accountability.

 Noah is the last trainer to report.
 He introduces Liam and makes their report.